shavitborisov/APhotoADay/docs/index.md

 Code for this project can be found on [GitHub](https://github.com/shavitborisov/APhotoADay).

 ---
 As the new Spring semester started, we have spent most of the first 2 months on studying the material we would later use in this project.
-Specifically the [*Stanford convolutional neural network course*](http://cs231n.github.io/) and the original paper[^3].
+Specifically the [*Stanford convolutional neural network course*](http://cs231n.github.io/) and the [original paper](https://arxiv.org/pdf/1812.04948.pdf).

 Next, we started tool-building and data collecting.
 We developed a method of downloading and cutting videos; Downloading was based on the [youtube-dl tool](https://ytdl-org.github.io/youtube-dl/index.html), and cutting the video into frames was done using [opencv](https://opencv.org/).